JackieDo/Laravel-Dotenv-Editor/README.md

 * [Thanks from author](#thanks-for-use)

 ## Versions and compatibility
-Currently, Laravel Dotenv Editor only have version 1.x that is compatible with Laravel 5+ and later.
-This package is not support for Laravel 4.2 and earlier versions.
+Currently, only Laravel Dotenv Editor 1.x is compatible with Laravel 5+ and later.
+This package does not support Laravel 4.2 and earlier versions.

 ## Installation
 You can install this package through [Composer](https://getcomposer.org).